golangci/golangci-lint/README.md

 ...
 Disabled by default linters:
 golint: Golint differs from gofmt.
-Gofmt reformats Go source code, whereas golint prints out style mistakes [fast: true] gosec (gas): Inspects source code for security problems [fast: false]
+Gofmt reformats Go source code, whereas golint prints out style mistakes [fast: true] gosec (gas): Inspects source code for security problems [fast: true]
 interfacer: Linter that suggests narrower interface types [fast: false]
-unconvert: Remove unnecessary type conversions [fast: false]
+unconvert: Remove unnecessary type conversions [fast: true]
 dupl: Tool for code clone detection [fast: true]
 goconst: Finds repeated strings that could be replaced by a constant [fast: true]
 gocyclo: Computes and checks the cyclomatic complexity of functions [fast: true]
 gofmt: Gofmt checks whether code was gofmt-ed.
 By default this tool runs with -s option to check for code simplification [fast: true]
 goimports: Goimports does everything that gofmt does.
 Additionally it checks unused imports [fast: true]
-maligned: Tool to detect Go structs that would take less memory if their fields were sorted [fast: false]
+maligned: Tool to detect Go structs that would take less memory if their fields were sorted [fast: true]
 megacheck: 3 sub-linters in one: unused, gosimple and staticcheck [fast: false]
-depguard: Go linter that checks if package imports are in a list of acceptable packages [fast: false]
+depguard: Go linter that checks if package imports are in a list of acceptable packages [fast: true]
 misspell: Finds commonly misspelled English words in comments [fast: true]
 lll: Reports long lines [fast: true]
 unparam: Reports unused function parameters [fast: false]